1954 London tornado: Meteorological synopsis

-On December 6, 1954, a depression formed over the Atlantic, and moved southeastward on the 7th and 8th while rapidly deepening.
+On December 6, 1954, a depression formed over the Atlantic and moved southeastward on the 7th and 8th while rapidly deepening.
 By the afternoon of December 8, the depression had a central pressure below 956mb and was approaching the mouth of the Bristol Channel.
 The occlusion front passed northeastward over London around midday on the 8th.

-By 4PM, thunderstorms had began to develop over the English Channel, moving northeastward at 46kts, and were captured on Met Office radar.
+By 4PM, thunderstorms had begun to develop over the English Channel, moving northeastward at 46kts, and were captured on Met Office radar.
 One such thunderstorm was detected at around 4:05PM GMT, coinciding with a report of a waterspout at Langstone Toll Bridge at 4:10PM.

 The echo was detected again at 4:22PM GMT, approximately 3 miles northwest of Midhurst, Sussex, approaching Greater London.
 A line of further thunderstorms developed south of the initial cell, which was noted to have been producing heavy rainfall, hail, and bright lightning.

 Several other weaker tornadoes occurred in Southwest London prior to the main event.
 By 17:04PM GMT, height-range radar detected a cell 5 miles in diameter, and to a height of 22,000 feet.
-Met Office plan-position radar shows a well developed thunderstorm located just north of the River Thames at 5:08PM GMT, with a hook-echo signature, coinciding with the tornado's passage of Acton.
+Met Office plan-position radar shows a well-developed thunderstorm located just north of the River Thames at 5:08PM GMT, with a hook-echo signature, coinciding with the tornado's passage of Acton.